blurry16/MCDataCollector/README.md

 ### How do I run it?

 Install requirements ofc :p
-So first of all replace `LOGPATH` constant in `mcdatacollector.py` with your latest.log path (don't mind those I have already left :p) with your values.
+So first of all replace `LOGPATH` constant in `mcdatacollector.py` with your latest.log path with your values.
 Then create a .json file at `DATAPATH` (you should replace it with your value) and run `main.py` script.
 It will write Mojang API data and last&first (in unix timestamp) time seen date in the file you gave it.
 If you want to have my main data.json file please contact me in Discord (blurry16) or